-In order to be eligible to participate in placement(s) at clinical facilities, Health Science students must use the approved vendor to complete criminal background checks.
-The background check is not a requirement for acceptance to the program.
-The background check will be required as part of screening for clinical placement and registration for the clinical courses.
+In order to be eligible to participate in placement(s) at clinical facilities, health science students must use the approved vendor to complete criminal background checks.
+The background check is not a requirement for acceptance to the program, but is required as part of screening for clinical placement and registration for the clinical courses.
 The background check will not be reviewed by RCC staff or faculty.
 Students must be prepared to provide printed background report results to their clinical site at any time during their enrollment in the health science program.
 Students have one opportunity per enrollment cycle for the selected health science program to conduct a criminal background check in accordance with the College's policies and procedures and with whom the College has contracted to provide its' students clinical training and experience.